netdata/netdata/docs/dashboards-and-charts/dashboards-tab.md

 ### Delete a dashboard

 Delete any dashboard by navigating to it and clicking the **Delete** button.
-This will remove this entry from the dropdown for every member of this War Room.
+This will remove this entry from the dropdown for every member of this Room.

 ### Minimum browser viewport